-Pharmaceutical Industry is a highly supervised or maintained industry as it is the most demanding industry all over the world.
-India is the largest provider of generic medicines globally and it ranks the third position in pharmaceutical products according to India Brand Equity Foundation.
-The study or the working areas involves marketing, accounting, and finance and a background in science or medicine helps to get a job in a pharma company.
+The pharmaceutical industry is a highly supervised and regulated industry as it is the most demanding industry all over the world.
+India is the largest provider of generic medicines globally, and it ranks in the third position in pharmaceutical products according to the India Brand Equity Foundation.
+The study or the working areas involve marketing, accounting, and finance, and a background in science or medicine helps to get a job in a pharma company.

 The students can pursue a career in Pharmacy and have passed their 10+2 examination in Physics, Chemistry, Mathematics, or Biology.
-A minimum of 55% of the score is required to get admission to B.Pharma.
-This course duration is for 4 years.
-The students must write one of these entrance exams to obtain a bachelor’s degree UPSEE, GPAT, NEET, BITSAT, MHT-CET, TS EAMCET, AP EAMCET, BCECE, and WBJEE among others.
+A minimum of 55% of the score is required to get admission to the B.Pharmy course.
+This course duration is 4 years.
+The students must write one of these entrance exams to obtain a bachelor’s degree: UPSEE, GPAT, NEET, BITSAT, MHT-CET, TS EAMCET, AP EAMCET, BCECE, and WBJEE, among others.

-For a Master's degree candidates must have a Bachelor of Pharmacy degree from a recognized university.
-A minimum of 50% of the score is required to be eligible for a Master of Pharmacy, M.Pharma.
+For a Master's degree, candidates must have a Bachelor of Pharmacy degree from a recognised university.
+A minimum of 50% of the score is required to be eligible for an M.Pharm course.
 This course duration is for 2 years.
-The entrance exams for this course are GPAT, BITS HD, NIPER JEE, HPCET, OJEE, AP PGECET, TS PGECET, and TANCET among others.
+The entrance exams for this course are GPAT, BITS HD, NIPER JEE, HPCET, OJEE, AP PGECET, TS PGECET, and TANCET, among others.

 Ayurveda